Showbiz Inside Report

 Showbiz Inside Report (SIR) is a Philippine television talk show broadcast by ABS-CBN.
-Hosted by Ogie Diaz, Janice de Belen, Carmina Villarroel and Joey Marquez. it aired on the network's Yes Weekend line up from February 4, 2012 to September 28, 2013, replacing Entertainment Live and was replaced by Sabado Specials: Shake, Rattle & Roll.
+Hosted by Ogie Diaz, Janice de Belen, Carmina Villarroel and Joey Marquez. it aired on the network's Yes Weekend line up from February 4, 2012 to September 28, 2013, replacing Entertainment Live.

 On March 23, 2013, Joey Marquez announced that he will leave the show due to political responsibilities.
 On April 6, 2013, the show celebrated its first anniversary and welcomes Villarroel's husband Zoren Legaspi to replace Marquez as a guest host.
 Marquez later returned after he lost the 2013 elections.

 Origin

 The Saturday talk show serves weekly updates and serves two investigative reports based on the week or months trending topics or two featured Philippine artists, whether in the public scene or in the showbiz industry.